-9. External Verification
+8. External Verification

+External Verification is a supportive, collaborative process where a CPCAB representative will visit the centre to understand more about the centre's own processes, gain feedback from tutors, centre staff and candidates and review the centre's system of internal assessment.
 All centres teaching LCS-L3 are required to have two mandatory annual external verification visits, usually one early into the academic year (between August and December) and a second later in the academic year (between March and July).